Connor Wong Player Props: Red Sox vs. Athletics

 Connor Wong At The Plate

-- In 22.1% of his games this season, Wong has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in one contest.
+- In 15 games this season (22.1%), Wong has picked up an RBI, and in seven of those games (10.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.